 #15.
 Ham Soup with Dumplings

-This Ham Soup with Dumplings is a great one-pot meal.
-You could even freeze the cooking water from boiling a ham and reheat it to make the soup at a later date.
+This Ham Soup with Dumplings from Wholesome Ireland is a great one-pot meal.
+You could even freeze the cooking water from boiling the ham and reheat it to make the soup at a later date, so nothing goes to waste.

-It uses soup mix, a dried mixture of pulses that you can buy in your supermarket.
+It uses a soup mix and a dried mixture of pulses that you can buy in your supermarket.
 Very handy for bulking up a soup or stew and adding fibre to your diet.

 #16.
 Jamie Oliver’s Autumn Minestrone Soup